-Read more on the Government’s write-off threshold support page or learn about the instant asset write-off from the ATO.
+Read more about temporary full expensing or learn about the instant asset write-off.

 Supporting apprentices and trainees

 The Government is supporting small business to retain their apprentices and trainees.

 Eligible employers can apply for a wage subsidy for the apprentice’s or trainee’s wage paid during the 9 months from 1 January 2020 to 30 September 2020.